A sacred and profane city, joyful and profound, noble and popular, where ancient and modern have become one.

 The heart of Rome has always been a place of entertainment, where there is a good place to have dinner and to be with friends, or just to take a walk through the characteristic streets of the city center among fountains and places of suggestive beauty.hide

-Today this place preserves the memory of Saint Paul and in the left aisle you can admire a canvas that shows a rare story of the life of the Saint together with people he baptized here.
+Today this place preserves the memory of Saint Paul and in the left aisle you can admire a painting that shows a rare story of the life of the Saint together with people he baptized here.

 Pietro da Cortona is one of the leading artists of this church as he excavated the foundations of the facade and discovered ancient undergrounds of inestimable value.
 The remains found date back to the 1st century AD. and were part of some remaining buildings, attributable to an ancient building.

 According to the tradition, in one of these buildings Saint Peter was hosted first and then Saint Paul was welcomed during two years of imprisonment in Rome.hide

 The french writer Stendhal, who was in Rome at the beginning of the 19th century, in his book Passeggiate Romane wrote: "the most beautiful remains of Roman antiquity is undoubtedly the Pantheon".

 This temple has suffered so little that it appears to us as the Romans must have seen in their time.
 In fact we can admire one of the most magnificent buildings of Ancient Rome, which has come down to us perfectly preserved.